 Internal users email address is a Client email address

-There are rare occasions where a user's email address is held as a Client email address and there are default filing settings for that Client.
+There are rare occasions where a user's email address is held as a Client email address or as the Contact for the client and there are default filing settings for that Client.
 The email will AutoFile using the client's defaults which may not be the Cabinet and category that you expect.
+Refer to What happens if an internal FYI user is set up as a Client or as a Contact in Xero Practice Manager?